A Billion Star Rating

 Campfire Season: Campfires are generally permitted from April through to December each year, subject to weather and fire conditions.
 Please be guided by signage within the reserve or contact Parks and Wildlife Service.
 Please provide your own firewood.
 Please do not remove or burn away wood from the surrounding forest, it’s a part of the ecosystem and is in breach of CALM regulations.
 On the spot penalties apply.

 Prohibited Burning: What is allowed?
 Gas barbecues, provided that they are in a designated recreation or camping site and the area around the gas barbeque is cleared of all combustible material within a 5m radius.
 What is NOT allowed?
-Open campfires, Webber barbecues (or any barbecues that uses solid fuel), Citronella burners/candles or sparklers.
+Open campfires, Weber barbecues (or any barbecues that uses solid fuel), Citronella burners/candles or sparklers.

 Dogs: Friendly dogs are permitted in the reserve but are required to stay on leads at all times